 Visiting Bab Agnaou

 While there is not really a great deal to see at Bab Agnaou, we definitely recommend visiting the site, and especially since it is so conveniently located.
+Regardless of which one of our Egypt and Morocco Tours you choose, you will almost certainly get to see this attraction.

 Sites such as the Royal Palace and the Saadien Tombs typically rank quite high on the list of places to see in Marrakech for most visitors, and the best way to access these sites is via Bab Agnaou.
 It is not a particularly exciting attraction, but it is still a great one to visit.